After Wisdom Teeth Removal

 Immediately Following Surgery

-If you experience mild to moderate pain, you may take one or two tablets of Tylenol or Extra Strength Tylenol may be taken every 4-6 hours.
-You may choose to take Ibuprofen (Motrin or Advil) in which case you should take two to four 200 mg tablets every 4-6 hours.
+If you experience mild to moderate pain, you may take one or two tablets of Tylenol or Extra Strength Tylenol or two to three 200 mg of Ibuprofen (Motrin or Advil) tablets every three to four hours.

 Nausea and Vomiting

-- Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the bony walls that support the wisdom tooth.
+- Some patients feel hard projections in the mouth with their tongue.
+These are the bony walls that support the wisdom tooth.
 Most of the time, they smooth out on their own.
 If they cause an ongoing problem, Dr. Williams can remove them very easily.